mhedfeld/Authentico/README.md

 - **Drag**: Click and drag to reposition (snaps to 16px grid)
 - **Resize**: Drag corners/edges to resize
 - **Constraints**:
   - Logo respects min 120px, max 320px width and preserves aspect ratio
   - Text elements respect min/max width bounds
   - All elements stay within canvas bounds

 Edits are immediately reflected in the plan object.

+<a id="exporting"></a>
 ### ⬇️ Exporting

 - **Export JPG**: Click "Export JPG" to download a high-resolution 1080×1080 JPEG